- Barnacles are small invertebrates that live inside hard circular or pyramid-like structures made from calcium-carbonate

 What to Observe

-Search the area for 30 minutes and record the following categories:
+Search area for 30 minutes and record under the following categories:

 - Abundant - found easily with little searching

 - Frequent - found with minimal searching

 - Rare - only 1 or 2 individuals found with intensive searching